OS Maps App FAQ - iOS (Apple iPhone)

 - How do I register?

 - The app says my email is already in use?

-- Why does the app ask for email access permission?
+- Why does the app ask for email and camera access permission?

 - How do I switch between maps?

 - How do I use the AR (augmented reality) view?

 - Why is the 50k / 25k map blank?